Ishi1834/nft-preview-card/README.md

 ### Useful resources

-- [Youtube video](https://www.youtube.com/watch?v=9bGbykdR4T8&ab_channel=tsbsankara) - This helped me how to use the z-index to change the image color on hover.
+- [Youtube video](https://www.youtube.com/watch?v=9bGbykdR4T8&ab_channel=tsbsankara) - This helped me understand how to use the z-index to change the image color on hover.

 ## Author